You could be forgiven for thinking all miter saw blades are the same. But they are not.

 - Computer balanced

-- Perfect for trim
+- Ideal for trim work

 - Non-stick coating

-- Atb tooth design
+- ATB tooth design

 - Thin kerf